 Located in the northern part of the Furano and Biei area, Asahikawa City has the second largest population in Hokkaido.
 Its most famous place to visit is the Asahikawa City Asahiyama Zoo, the northernmost zoo in Japan.
 Visitors are delighted by the way the exhibitions enhance the characteristics of the animals.

-Gourmet attractions in Furano and Biei
+What to Eat in Furano and Biei

 Country landscapes are spread throughout the Furano and Biei area making this area famous for its vegetables such as potatoes, carrots, and onions, and also fruit, melons, and watermelon.
 Don't miss savoring the home-cooked dishes using seasonal vegetables as well as other local cuisine prepared with locally produced ingredients.